VickySrinivas/pdsnd_github/README.md

 ### Date created
-18/12/2018 is the date on which this project is created.
+19/12/2018 is the date on which this project is created.

 ### Project Title
-Git Practice
+Git Practice Test

 ### Description
 Make changes, commit and push to repository